 2020 – ZOOM

-Fatihat Odunaiya and Azka Arif, SATEC at W.A Porter Collegiate Institute students recited “The Caged Bird” by Maya Angelou and “But One Country” by Rod Duncan.
-Suwinya Rajapakse and Riyan Mohamed from Marc Garneau Collegiate Institute closed the celebration by singing “Scars to your Beautiful” by Allesia Cara.
+• Fatihat Odunaiya and Azka Arif, students at SATEC @ W.A.
+Porter Collegiate Institute, recited “The Caged Bird” by Maya Angelou and “But One Country” by Rod Duncan.

-It was a very moving and powerful “Human Rights Day” commemoration organized by: Enas Habeeb, Fawzia Haji, Paula Veloso, Rumana Islam, Siham Abosita, Slavica Simic, Vaitheki Sivaram and Cesar Peralta.
+This powerful and emotionally resonant Human Rights Day commemoration was made possible thanks to the dedication and collaboration of Enas Habeeb, Fawzia Haji, Paula Veloso, Rumana Islam, Siham Abosita, Slavica Simic, Vaitheki Sivaram, and Cesar Peralta.

 2021 -ZOOM

-On December 9th 2021, we commemorate the anniversary of the Universal Declaration of Human Rights in our annual celebration of “Human Rights Day” organized by Settlement Workers in Schools Program of TNO.
-It was a very meaningful virtual event attended by TNO staff, community members and newcomer students from Overland Learning Centre who had the opportunity to reflect about the importance to know, protect and promote human rights as part of our Canadian identity.
+On December 9, 2021, we commemorated the anniversary of the Universal Declaration of Human Rights with our annual Human Rights Day celebration, organized by the Settlement Workers in Schools (SWIS) Program at TNO – The Neighbourhood Organization.
+This meaningful virtual event brought together TNO staff, community members, and newcomer students from Overland Learning Centre to reflect on the importance of knowing, protecting, and promoting human rights as a fundamental part of our Canadian identity.